Key takeaways

 Salt Life Food Shack is a restaurant in the Jacksonville, Florida, area that offers great seafood options.
 Its website highlights daily specials on the homepage to encourage potential customers to take advantage of them.

 The Salt Life Food Shack website takes advantage of website design trends to help boost their customer list.
 It utilizes high-quality images to attract customers to their store locations.
-In fact, the homepage prominently displays the facades of each of their locations while showing a stacked house with happy diners.
-Add to that, the website layout leads visitors to the pick-up and delivery forms, increasing the odds of conversions.
+In fact, the homepage prominently displays the facades of each of their locations, along with images of happy diners.
+Additionally, the website layout leads visitors to pick-up and delivery forms, increasing the odds of conversions.

 Fresh Kitchen